sergiokopplin/indigo/_posts/2019-02-28-disentangling_a_latent_space.md

 To understand how and why this works, I find it helpful to start from the beginning and recall what a VAE is trying to do in the first place.
 The VAE operates on two types of data -- $\mathbf{x}$'s in the measurement space, and $z$'s which represent points in the latent space we're learning.

 There are two main components to the network that transform between these two types of data points.
-The encoder $q(z \vert x)$ estimates a distribution of possible $z$ points given a data point in the measurement space.
-The decoder network does the opposite, and estimate a point $\hat x$ in the measurement space given a point in the latent space $z$.
+The encoder $q(\mathbf{z} \vert \mathbf{x})$ estimates a distribution of possible $z$ points given a data point in the measurement space.
+The decoder network does the opposite, and estimate a point $\mathbf{\hat x}$ in the measurement space given a point in the latent space $z$.

 This function below is the objective function of a VAE[^1].
 A VAE seeks to minimize this objective by changing the parameters of the encoder $\phi$ and parameters of the decoder $\theta$.